 Conversation (true dialogue) has become a lost art.
 Collective monologues have taken center stage.
-Authentic questions about the person in front of us have given way to either diatribes or inarticulate silence.
+Authentic questions about the person, issue, or event in front of us have given way to diatribes or inarticulate silence.

-I believe to build a community we must have meaningful, difficult, and respectful conversations about people, places, and purpose.
-Before we can do that, we have to see the person in front of us.
+To build a community, we must have meaningful, difficult, and respectful conversations about people, place, and purpose.
+Before we can do that, we must see the person before us.

-While I have significantly cut back on my speaking engagements in order to concentrate on community-based projects and writing, I would entertain an invitation to have a dialogue about building community using genuine questions and conversation.
+While I have significantly cut back on my speaking engagements to concentrate on community-based projects and writing, I would entertain an invitation to dialogue about building community using genuine questions and conversation.

 Targeted facilitation to raise awareness, challenge assumptions and create action.

-ANY presentation has to be about the audience, NOT me.
-When I come to your institution, conference, or company, I recognize that you are the thought leaders within your space.
-I facilitate conversations, raise questions, and move toward action within your institutional culture.
+Any presentation has to be about the audience, not me.
+Anytime I've traveled to an institution, conference, or company, I recognized that the people in the audience were the thought leaders within their space.
+I facilitated conversations, raised questions, and helped them move toward action within their institutional culture.

 Click on the video snippet below to see me working with an audience.
 In this particular session, I facilitated a workshop about reflective strategies for growth and resilience.